Featured, Social Media

 So while you might have a small number of followers compared to some of your peers, if those people are highly engaged, that’s far more valuable than a large number of unengaged followers.

-A simple formula for figuring out your engagement rate is dividing the number of interactions (likes, comments, shares, saves, and replies) by the number of views or reaches it got.
-For for example, if you shared a behind-the-scenes reel of you in the shop and it reached 10,000 people and 1,000 of those people interacted in the post in some way, that post has a 10% engagement rate.
-Average your post-by-post engagement rate by averaging the last 1-3 months of posts, depending on how often you’re sharing.
+A simple formula for figuring out your engagement rate is dividing the number of interactions (likes, comments, shares, saves, and replies) by the number of views or impressions it got.
+For example, if you shared a behind-the-scenes reel of you working in the shop and it reached 10,000 people and 1,000 of those people interacted in the post in some way, that post has a 10% engagement rate.
+Average your post-by-post engagement rate by calculating the last 1-3 months of posts, depending on how often you’re sharing.

-But your sponsors aren’t just interested in your social media numbers (and you shouldn’t be, either).
+But your sponsors aren’t only interested in your social media numbers (and you shouldn’t be, either).
 Much more goes into the conversion process than some blindly-shared posts with no strategy.
-When you’re putting together your motorsports sponsorship proposal, you also need to consider your entire industry, career, and content creation process.
+When you’re putting together your motorsports sponsorship proposal, you also need to consider the following things:

 A platform don’t exist in a vacuum.
 Your career, experience, and expertise also play a big role in what you can charge.
-Consider your standing in your specific niche and industry.
-Also, consider what your expertise and experience got you that an amateur doesn’t have.
-The 10 years you’ve invested in learning and growing are what you’re charging for; not the few it takes you to make an Instagram story or win a race.
+Consider your standing in your specific niche and motorsport.
+Also, consider what your expertise and experience got you that another amateur doesn’t have.
+The 10 or so years you’ve invested in learning and growing on and off the track are what you’re charging for; not the few minutes it takes you to make an Instagram post and story.

 Before you submit your proposal, you definitely need to determine how long it’s going to take you to create the deliverables they’re wanting or you’re pitching.
-If carousel posts take your twice as long to create, you should factor that into your pricing.
-While ultimately your sponsors are paying for results, make sure that your time is covered no matter what.
+If reels take your twice as long to create, you should factor that into your pricing.
+Or, if you have another team member create and edit the content or hire out the work, their time and services need to be included.
+While ultimately your sponsors are paying for results, make sure that your time, or someone elses, is covered no matter what.

 CHECK OUT THESE MUST - READ POSTS: